FlexMeasures/flexmeasures/Readme.md

         git pull  # do not use if any production-like app runs from the git code
         workon bvp-venv  # this depends on how you created your virtual environment }

+### CI Deployment

+Bitbucket pipelines are used for deployment and unit testing.
+See [documentation](ci/README.md) in CI directory for more information.